bitdancer/dinsd/doc/relational_python.rst

     ...     firstchar = 'C'

 This definition corresponds to example 2.4 on page 47 of AIRDT.
-It looks somewhat more complicated, but this is primarily because we are defining the error messages resulting from "selection" failure, whereas example 2.4 is leaving those error messages to be automatically generated by the *Tutorial D* constraint system.
+It looks somewhat more complicated, but this is because we have a clause for accepting an instance as a "selector", and also because we are defining the error messages resulting from "selection" failure, whereas example 2.4 is leaving those error messages to be automatically generated by the *Tutorial D* constraint system.

 Semantically the above is equivalent to the AIRDT example.
 We are using